Utilising the best heatmap software tools help marketers and designers build better user experiences.

 Founded in 2010, Lucky Orange is a tool for all business owners and product managers that want real-time interventions and support for their clients.
 Lucky Orange is a bit different from other heatmapping tools that heavily focus on different types of heatmaps.
-Most of its features lean towards taking active feedback from visitors, providing them with on-time assistance, and helping businesses assess their conversion funnel.

 Including all the basic heat mapping tools, it offers LIVE chat, surveys, and announcement integrations on a web page.
 It also provides form analytics and metrics that will closely focus on just your forms and help optimise their conversion rate.